 Russian and Eurasian studies (REST) is a multifaceted discipline that aims to give students an understanding of this vital region’s history, politics, environment, and culture, along with proficiency in the Russian language.
 Students can choose among courses in literary and cultural studies, anthropology, history, geography, Jewish studies, environmental studies, and political science, taking advantage of Colgate's unusual array of Russian specialists in these diverse areas.
 Prospective majors, and those with an interest in Russian language, should begin REST 121 as soon as possible.
 The major requires a minimum of two years of language.
+Those with previous language experience should take the Language Background survey.
 Students who continue into advanced Russian are encouraged to spend a semester in Russia on one of Colgate's approved programs.
 Courses throughout the curriculum are interdisciplinary and culminate in a senior seminar in which majors pursue a thesis or advanced research topics in a collaborative environment.
 Many of our students choose to combine Russian and Eurasian studies with a second major or minor in history, political science, international relations and other fields.
 Recent graduates have found work in government, journalism, law, NGOs, education, finance, and many other fields; some have gone to the Peace Corps, and a significant number have pursued graduate study.